 - ME500’s soundstage is open with good width and depth.
 Depth in particular is impressive as instruments that sit behind in the soundstage are portrayed pretty well.
 Imaging is pretty well done too with accurate placement of all instruments.
 Because of a brighter character and good amount of detail retrieval, separation between instruments is good too.

 - Shozy BG – BG is an all acrylic shell with a metal nozzle whereas ME500 has an all metal shell.
 As for sound, BG sounds slightly warmer overall compared to ME500.
 Bass in both sounds controlled and tight with BG’s being slightly more prominent and ME500’s sounding tighter in comparison.
 Mids sound equally good but ME500’s mids sound livelier and more energetic.
-Upper mids in ME500 are more prominent.
+Upper mids in ME500 are more forward sounding.
 ME500’s treble is more extended than BG and also sounds more open and airy.
 Both have a good soundstage and good detail retrieval.

 - Fearless S6Rui – S6Rui like the DM7 too has 6BAs and semi-custom shaped resin shells.
 S6Rui’s bass is more present.
 S6Rui has fuller lower mids whereas ME500 has them leaner and cleaner.
 ME500 has more upper mids presence whereas S6Rui has it smoother Harman style.
 ME500’s treble is more extended and present whereas S6Rui’s treble slightly rolls off post 8-9kHz.
 S6Rui has a warmer soundstage whereas ME500 has it open, airy and slightly wider.
 Resolution and detail retrieval is great on both.

 Special Mention – Shanling UP2.